 a.
 Members with full-time SGLI coverage.

-Members who have full-time SGLI coverage will be contacted by the OSGLI, usually within 45-60 days following release or separation from duty.
-The OSGLI will send the Veteran a pre-printed application for VGLI showing the necessary service data with information about continuing group coverage under the VGLI program.
-The application is sent to the Veteran's last address of record provided by the Department of Defense.
+Members who have full-time SGLI coverage will be contacted by OSGLI, usually within 45-60 days following release or separation from duty.
+OSGLI will send the Veteran information about continuing group coverage under the VGLI program.
+The information is sent to the Veteran's last address of record provided by the Department of Defense.
 A member who wishes to purchase VGLI and who does not receive this information may apply online through eBenefits or at www.insurance.va.gov.
-A member can alsoobtain a non-pre-printed form SGLV 8714, Application for Veterans' Group Life Insurance, from any VA office, by writing to the OSGLI, or online.
+A member can also obtain a form SGLV 8714, Application for Veterans' Group Life Insurance, from any VA office, by writing to OSGLI, or from our forms page.

 (1) No Health Review Application Period

 To apply for VGLI without any health review, the member should submit an application with the required premium to the OSGLI within 240 days after separation.
 If the VGLI online application is not used, form SGLV 8714 should be submitted and must be accompanied by a copy of DD Form 214, or other equivalent proof of service.

 If the member does not submit the premium and application within 120 days of separation from service (for members separated from service before November 1, 2012) or within 240 days (for members separated on or after November 1, 2012), they may still be granted VGLI if they submit the following to OSGLI prior to 1 year and 120 days from separation):

 - proof of service or assignment; and

 If the member is totally disabled on the date of separation from service, coverage under the SGLI group policy may continue without charge for 2 years after the separation date or until the insured ceases to be totally disabled, whichever is the earlier date.
 The member must apply to OSGLI for this extension (See Form SGLV 8715).